grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 She screwed the squeaking hatch-sealing wheel down tight.
 The light on the hatch-status board went from red to green.

 More bits of lead smacked against the sail and along the hull of the _Prospect_ just below the waterline.
-Percy winced involuntarily again.
+Percy winced again.
 There was no telling what kind of damage they could be doing.
 It might be nothing, or it might wound the _Prospect_ in just such a particular way that under exactly the right pressure of water, at some unknowable depth, the whole boat would collapse on itself.

 "They're tearing us apart!" shouted Bastian.